105th Light Anti-Aircraft Regiment, Royal Artillery

-The 105th Light Anti-Aircraft Regiment, Royal Artillery, (105th LAA Rgt) was an air defence unit of the British Army during World War II.
+The 105th Light Anti-Aircraft Regiment, Royal Artillery (105th LAA Rgt), was an air defence unit of the British Army during World War II.
 Initially raised as an infantry battalion of the Dorsetshire Regiment in 1940, it transferred to the Royal Artillery in 1941.
-It served with V Corps in the Allied landings in North Africa (Operation Torch).
+It served with the V Corps in the Allied landings in North Africa (Operation Torch).
 It later defended vital points during the campaign in Italy until it was disbanded in June 1944 to provide infantry reinforcements.

 8th Battalion, Dorsetshire Regiment

-The unit was originally formed on 28 May 1940 at Blandford Camp, as 50th (Holding) Battalion, Dorsetshire Regiment), as part of the rapid expansion of the Army with wartime conscripts.
-It was converted to a normal infantry battalion as 8th Battalion, Dorsetshire Regiment, on 9 October 1940.
+The unit was originally formed on 28 May 1940 at Blandford Camp as the 50th (Holding) Battalion, Dorsetshire Regiment), as part of the rapid expansion of the Army with wartime conscripts.
+It was converted to a regular infantry battalion, the 8th Battalion, Dorsetshire Regiment, on 9 October 1940.

-On 10 October it joined 210th Independent Infantry Brigade (Home) which was being organised by No 10 Infantry Training Group as a static defence formation, first under V Corps and then 3rd Infantry Division.
-It charged with defending the Dorset and Hampshire coast against invasion.
-The brigade became part of Dorset County Division when that formation became operational in V Corps on 24 April 1941.
+On 10 October, it joined the 210th Independent Infantry Brigade (Home), which was being organised by No 10 Infantry Training Group as a static defence formation, first under V Corps and then 3rd Infantry Division.
+It was charged with defending the Dorset and Hampshire coasts against invasion.
+The brigade became part of the Dorset County Division when that formation became operational in V Corps on 24 April 1941.

-Dorset County Division ceased to operate from 24 November 1941 and a number of its units were converted to other roles: 8th Bn Dorsets was selected to be retrained in the light anti-aircraft (LAA) role equipped with Bofors 40 mm guns.
-On 1 December it transferred to the Royal Artillery (RA) as 105th LAA Regiment, comprising Regimental Headquarters (RHQ) and 345, 346 and 347 LAA Batteries.
+Dorset County Division ceased to operate on 24 November 1941, and some units were converted to other roles: 8th Bn Dorsets was selected to be retrained in the light anti-aircraft (LAA) role equipped with Bofors 40 mm guns.
+On 1 December, it transferred to the Royal Artillery (RA) as the 105th LAA Regiment, comprising Regimental Headquarters (RHQ) and 345, 346 and 347 LAA Batteries.

 105th Light Anti-Aircraft Regiment

-After initial training the regiment joined Anti-Aircraft Command, but left in February 1942 before it had been allocated to a brigade.
-It then came under the command of V Corps once more, as the corps AA regiment.
-It trained with V Corps during the spring and summer in preparation for mobile warfare overseas, for which it was joined by a Royal Electrical and Mechanical Engineers (REME) workshop sub-section for each battery, and a regimental transport platoon of the Royal Army Service Corps (RASC).
+After initial training, the regiment joined Anti-Aircraft Command but left in February 1942 before it had been allocated to a brigade.
+It then came under the command of V Corps once more as the Corps AA regiment.
+It trained with V Corps during the spring and summer in preparation for mobile warfare overseas, for which it was joined by a Royal Electrical and Mechanical Engineers (REME) workshop sub-section for each battery and a regimental transport platoon of the Royal Army Service Corps (RASC).